ashrafessam/Robusta/README.md

 # Robusta
-Minimum Prerequisite to run the application
+Minimum Prerequisite to run the application:
 * iOS 13

+To Run The Application:
+* Clone Project
+* Clean & Build
+* Run The Application